-How to Improve Air Quality in a House: 9 Tested & Proven Tips
+How to Improve Air Quality in a House: 9 Tested and Proven Tips

-Knowing how to improve the quality of air in your home is very important.
-There are so many allergens lurking in many a home’s indoor air, waiting to give you a real nasty time.
+Knowing how to improve the quality of the air in your home is very important.
+There are so many allergens lurking in a home’s indoor air, waiting to give you a nasty time.

 With the onset of summer, we all want to escape the blazing heat outside and relax indoors.
 However, if the indoor air quality of your home is bad, you will not be comfortable inside.

-There are simple things to help your family enjoy cleaner, better air quality.
+There are simple things you can do to help your family enjoy cleaner, better air quality.

 1. Learn how to test air quality in your home